Homemade Pumpkin Spice Syrup

 Turn off the heat.

 Measure in the pumpkin puree and the spices.
-This incluedes the cinnamon stick, ground ginger, allspice and cloves.
-Stir.
+This includes the cinnamon stick, ground ginger, allspice and cloves.
+Whisk until incorporated.

 Let the ingredients steep for 30 minutes to an hour, then remove the cinnamon stick.

-Pour into a mason jar once completely cool, and store in the refrigerator for 1-2 weeks.
+Pour into a mason jar (or the glass jars of your choosing) once completely cool, and store in the refrigerator for 1-2 weeks.
+You can also run this through a fine mesh strainer if you think the texture will be offputting to you.

 Use in cocktails, coffee and more to add pumpkin-flavored flair!